12:00

 Empowering your community supporters to share their story

-Speaker: Rachel Simkin, Suicide&Co
+Speaker: Rachel Simkin

 An experienced fundraiser, Rachel has overcome barriers and time constraints to ensure a change in mindset and regular flow of supporter stories.